What is it? Fourth generation of Renault’s signature family hatch.

 The 205, meanwhile, is quicker – 62mph comes up in 7.2 seconds compared to the 11.3 of the dCi 110.
 But it doesn’t really feel as quick as a car that has had the RenaultSport brush waved over it should do.
 And it also comes only with an EDC auto gearbox, albeit with a manual shift option, accomplished through some of the longest steering wheel paddles this reviewer has yet seen.
 One feels this is a car in waiting for a no-doubt forthcoming proper RS model.

-On the road the Megane is accomplished, and will fulfill everything most buyers require.
+On the road, the Megane is accomplished and will fulfil everything most buyers require.
 Its chassis is very well set up, smothering bumps and undulations with confidence.

 As with virtually all today’s releases technology occupies a large number of the Megane headlines.
 Renault’s R-Link tablet control accesses much of the tech and in particular driver assistance systems that can include adaptive cruise control, blind spot and lane departure warnings and a host of other aids so recently the preserve of the premium segment.